Master of Arts in Theology

 Application for Admission

 Seminarians may apply for admission midway through the spring semester of First Year Theology at the earliest or by the midway point of Third Year Theology at the latest.
+The application is linked here.
 All documentation should be submitted to the Registrar.

 Prerequisites for Admission